 Alabama also has a solid grip on the future in the form of carbon fiber and advanced materials.
 Two of the world’s largest producers of carbon fiber, Toray and Hexcel, have substantial facilities in Decatur.
 Meanwhile, Carpenter Technologies is producing premium specialty alloys such as titanium for the aerospace and other industries from an ultramodern plant in Alabama.
-And GE Aviation is 3-D printing jet engine fuel nozzles and building a pair of factories to produce lightweight materials for engine components.
+And GE Aviation is 3-D printing jet engine fuel nozzles and operating a pair of Alabama factories that produce lightweight materials for engine components.

-- The fabricated metal product manufacturing industry accounted for over 25,000 jobs in 2014.
+- The fabricated metal product manufacturing industry accounts for over 26,000 jobs.

 - 1,100 primary metal companies in Alabama.

 - Alabama is the home of 3 of the nation’s 7 major pipe-makers.

 - 43,800 employed in primary and fabricated metal manufacturing.

 Metal Manufacturing Companies